cmush/ingester/README.md

 The customer data in the CSV file must be in the following format / have the following column names:

 `Name,DoB,Phone,NationalID,CountryID,SiteCode`

+## Format rules

+The returned records must conform to the following:

+- Name: a non-empty string
+- Date of birth: An ISO 8601 date string
+- Telephone number: a string of the format `254759635432`
+- ID number: optional. a string.
+- Country ID: an integer, on of `1: Kenya, 2: Sierra Leone, 3: Nigeria`
+- With the following site codes:
+Kenya: 235, 657, 887
+Sierra Leone: 772, 855
+Nigeria: 465, 811, 980

 It returns an elixir data structure consisting of a list with valid customer data or error maps with the csv line number.

-For a more detailed example, see the `Ingester.csv/1` function's documentation.
+For a more detailed example, see the [`Ingester.csv/1` function's documentation](https://github.com/cmush/ingester/blob/8543654ed283771675111f4f7600b9aba082a1ef/lib/ingester.ex#L21).

 ## Installation